Reviews You Can Rely On

 When we conducted a phone call test with a subway recording in the background, the Sony WF-1000XM5's result was one of the worst.
 Credit: Graham Faulknor

 The worst call quality by far is the Beats Powerbeats Pro 2.
-These buds have excessive static and a grainy quality to all voices in a quiet room.
+These buds exhibit excessive static and a grainy quality in quiet rooms, affecting all voices.
 When we amp up the ambient sound to a subway platform, you can't hear anything, and the words are garbled.
-The Bowers & Wilkins Pi7 S2, Technics, and Soundcore P20i are also nothing to sing about, making them poor choices if you plan to use your buds for phone calls.
+The Technics EAH-AZ100 and Soundcore P20i are also nothing to sing about, making them poor choices if you plan to use your buds for phone calls.

 How to Choose Wireless Earbuds

-Finding the best earbuds to suit your needs and goals can be easy with a few straightforward considerations.
+Finding the best earbuds to suit your needs can be easy with a few straightforward considerations.

 Choosing a price range can narrow the field right away, as most people don't have much wiggle room in their budget.
 If you can't afford $400 earbuds, why consider them at all?
 If you know your limit, stick to it.
 Buying the best you can afford can make your wallet and your ears happy.
 Most casual listeners can likely find an above-average, reasonably priced set of buds that will make them very happy without breaking the bank.

-Finding the best sound quality within your budget helps ensure you will be pleased listening to all your favorite songs.
-Our tests provide the information you need to find the best sound profile within your budget, so you can be confident that you're getting the best experience possible.
+Finding the best sound quality within your budget helps ensure you will be pleased with the sound when listening to all your favorite songs.
+Our tests provide the information you need to find the best sound profile within your budget, so you can be confident you're getting the best possible experience.
+If you listen to more podcasts and audiobooks than rich, layered music, this might be less important to you, and you can save hundreds of dollars skipping the spendy buds with stellar sound quality test results.

-Which features are essential depend on your goals, but some to consider would be noise cancellation, call quality, or ease of use.
+Which features are essential depend on your goals, but some to consider include noise cancellation, call quality, and ease of use.
 If you make a lot of calls, finding buds with clear sound and a high-quality microphone is important.
 Impressive noise cancellation could be key if you want a peaceful experience, one that immerses you in whatever you are listening to, blocking out the ambient noise around you.
+Alternatively, an open design could be just the ticket for those who value awareness.

 Looking for more in-depth advice?
 Take a look at our How to Choose Earbuds and Headphones article.